Download thousands of free ready-made office templates for MS Word & MS Excel

 Do’s and Don’ts for your resume

-Here are a few quick points on the Dos and Don’ts for your resume:
+Here are a few quick points on the Dos and Don’ts:

 Stick to the ‘single page’ rule.

-It’s never about the quantity.
-Your resume is not your grocery list, keep it brief!
+It’s never about quantity.
+Your CV is not your grocery list, keep it brief!

-Check, and re-check your resume with eyes wide open!
+Check, and re-check your format with eyes wide open!

 NEVER state a skill you don’t possess.
 Lies can hurt!

-For you to not miss creating the best resume, you can keep these three F’s for a resume writing on your fingertips:
+For you to not miss creating the best one, you can keep these three F’s for resume writing at your fingertips:

 Function must be clear, Format must be impressive, and it must be eFFective!

-Video: How to Design Resume in MS Word
+Video: How to Design CV in MS Word

-Watch a Tutorial Video at the link below to see how can you create your resume in a best and easy way!
+Watch a Tutorial Video at the link below to see how can you create your resume in the best and easy way!